elevator-214/elevator-monitor/readme.md

 - Human Keypoints Extraction and Tracking in elevator
 - Detection of object sticking out of handrail

 This project is implemented in C++ and uses QT for interface interaction.
 Just a student project made by a total newb ,so feel free to ask and don’t expect too much.
-Test on Jetson Xavier.
-It should also work on ubuntu x86/64.
+Test on X64 Ubuntu 16.04.

 ## TO DO LIST